What health issues do you treat?

 Additional treatment modalities used may include Slide or Stationary Therapeutic Cupping, Tuina (a type of Chinese bodywork), infrared heat therapy, and Chinese herbal therapy.

-Mei Zen Cosmetic Acupuncture Treatment (Facial protocols): $150 per treatment (second treatment within the same week is $100)
+Mei Zen Cosmetic Acupuncture Treatment (Facial protocols): $160 per treatment.

 Do you accept insurance?